 As a member of the CO-OP Share Branch network and the ATM network, MSGCU offers it members access to more than 5,600 shared branches and over 30,000 surcharge-free ATMS.

 Credit Union Overview

 Michigan Schools and Government Credit Union was founded in 1954 by a group of Macomb County school teachers, and was known as the Macomb Schools and Government Credit Union.
-Sixty-three years later, MSGCU is Michigan’s seventh largest credit union, with more than 111,800 members and assets in excess of $1.7 billion.
-Since I last wrote about MSGCU in 2008, the Credit Union has increased its membership by more than 81%.
-In 2014, MSGCU added more than 20,000 new members, a result of focusing on indirect lending.
-According to a CUTimes.com article,
+Sixty-eight years later, MSGCU is the sixth largest credit union in Michigan with nearly 139,000 members and assets in excess of $3.2 billion.